Using the Power Supplies

 This guide explains the use of WaveForms' Power Supplies instrument.
 This instrument is used to configure a Digilent Test & Measurement Device's variable power supplies.
 The instrument is also referred to as the Supplies in WaveForms.

-On some devices with digital input/output pins, the Power Supplies instrument can also be used to set the logic standards that the device can operate at, anywhere from 1.2V to 3.3V.
+On some devices with digital input/output pins, the Power Supplies instrument can also be used to set the logic standards that the device's digital I/O operates at.

 - A Digilent Test & Measurement Device with Variable Power Supplies

 - An Analog Discovery (Legacy) can also be used, however, its power supplies are not variable.
 The user interface for control of its power supplies is largely the same as for other devices.

 Note: Images present in this guide represent the user interface as it appears for the Analog Discovery 2 and Analog Discovery Studio unless otherwise noted.